RatJuggler/developer-portfolio/README.md

 - docker / nginx - The public static files served from an [Nginx](https://www.nginx.com/) instance.

-  Create an image with: `docker build -f docker/nginx/Dockerfile -t mynginx .`
+  Create an image with: `docker build -f docker/nginx/Dockerfile -t portfolio-static .`

-  Then run with: `docker run -d -p 8080:80 mynginx`
+  Then run with: `docker run -d -p 8080:80 portfolio-static`

   Content will be available at: `http://localhost:8080`